dfuller22/Rap_Generator/README.md

 To add a twist, I wanted to go about my data collection in an intentionally biased manner in this case so that the results may mimic the source material as much as possible.
 However, I will try to maintain some sort of randomness in the generated text, so overfitting wil be a big concern during training.

+**DISCLAIMER:** *The Jupyter Notebook in this repository contains the explicit lyrics from the songs used to train this network.
+If this is an issue, please continue here.
+I apologize for the inconvenience.*

 ## Packages
 * requests==2.23.0
 * regex==2020.6.8